9 May 2018

 Making cultural connections in a pre-Brexit Europe

 Let me introduce you to Thillie.
-She’s the person on the right, and my Tandem partner for a project between me and her and our two organisations Walk the Plank and Neushoorn, a venue and creative hub in Leeuwarden, the Netherlands.
+She’s my Tandem partner for a project between me and her and our two organisations, Walk the Plank and Keunstwurk, a venue in Leeuwarden, the Netherlands.

 The Tandem experience started in November with an initial meeting on the island of Terschelling, in the north of the Netherlands: 5 days spent together getting to know some fellow Europeans (selected from about 100 applications).
 For me it didn’t start so well as my flight to Amsterdam was over two hours late (not quite long enough to receive a free bottle of water as compensation) so I had to get the train and ferry alone from Leeuwarden rather than travel with everyone else.
 And I spent the last night in a prison in Leeuwarden (which fortunately has now been turned into a hostel so I was a guest rather than an inmate!)